 1. Relying too heavily on brokers for qualified leads.

-Brokers can charge a hefty fee – usually $15,000 – $20,000 or more.
-The benefit is you only pay when a deal actually closes, but brokers typically represent a multitude of brands – often a hundred or more – so it can be a lot of work just to keep your brand top of mind within your brokerage.
+Brokers can charge a hefty fee—usually $15,000 – $20,000 or more.
+The benefit is you only pay when a deal actually closes, but brokers typically represent a multitude of brands—often a hundred or more—so it can be a lot of work just to keep your brand top of mind within your brokerage.
+It takes a significant investment of time to foster relationships and education with the broker network.
 Plus, the fee doesn’t cover the time and work you need to put into the sales process once you get the lead.
 If you have the budget, brokers can be a valuable asset, but better to spread some of that budget around to try less expensive, but more diverse avenues that could garner great results.

 2. Spending too much time and energy on portals.

-We’re not saying not to use portals – they’re a relatively inexpensive and effective way to bring in a high volume of leads, but be aware that the cost to convert those leads is going to be much higher than other channels that bring in fewer but more qualified leads.
+We’re not saying not to use portals – they’re a relatively inexpensive and effective way to bring in a high volume of leads and build brand awareness by reaching a wide audience, but be aware that the cost to convert those leads is going to be much higher than other channels that bring in fewer but more qualified leads.
 For example, Franchise Business Review only allows the top 200 ranked franchise companies (based on our franchisee satisfaction research) to take leads through our site, and each brand has its own individual profile page and submission form.
 You’ll probably get fewer leads than you would through a portal, but the ones you do get result in more meaningful conversations with people who are serious about investing in only the best franchise opportunities.

 The competition for franchise buyers is only going to increase, and franchise development teams are continually going to be asked to do more with less.
 Time to get creative with some new tactics to gain exposure, bring in more qualified leads, and build your pipeline.

-Call Franchise Business Review at 603.433.2270 and we can walk you through how to maximize your budgeting dollars to gain the most exposure.
+Contact Franchise Business Review and we can walk you through how to maximize your budgeting dollars to gain the most exposure.